tyconsulting/blog.tyang.github.io/_posts/2018-09-18-my-views-on-the-native-source-control-option-in-azure-automation.md

 <strong>3 Protected Git branches</strong>

 Often in order to protect the integrity and uphold the quality of the code, many organisations configure restrictions on Git branches.
-This is ensure code has gone through different stages of thorough review and testing before the “golden copy” has been updated and released to production.
+This is ensure code has gone through different stages of thorough review and testing before the "golden copy" has been updated and released to production.
 In GitHub, you can create branch protection rules that restrict direct merge into the branch (instead, updates can only be made into the branch using Pull Requests):

 <a href="https://blog.tyang.org/wp-content/uploads/2018/09/image-30.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2018/09/image_thumb-30.png" alt="image" width="688" height="528" border="0" /></a>